Top Model: Judging

 The final segment of each episode involves judging by a panel of fashion industry experts.
 In addition to the regular judges, usually, there is a special guest judge related to that week's theme.
 Contestants are sometimes given a final challenge in some area of modeling such as posing, runway walking, selling a product, or choosing an appropriate outfit or makeup to satisfy a given situation.
 Each contestant's photo or video performance is then shown and evaluated by the panel.
 After all the content has been evaluated, the contestants leave the room and the judges deliberate.
-Germany, Austria, and Indonesia (cycle 2 - present) feature a themed runway segment in addition to the judging of the photos or videos.
+Germany, Austria, and Indonesia (cycle 2 - cycle 3) feature a themed runway segment in addition to the judging of the photos or videos.

 The elimination process follows a rigid format, as the host reveals, one by one and in order of merit, the photos of the contestants who have not been eliminated.
 Each photo is given to the corresponding contestant, who is told by the host something similar to, "Congratulations.
 You are still in the running towards becoming [this country or region's] Next Top Model."
 The first-called contestant may receive additional benefits, such as having their photo displayed prominently in the contestants' living quarters or being allowed to share in the following week's challenge winnings, regardless of their performance in the challenge.
 The last two contestants who have not received their photos are brought forward for special critiques by the host before the final photo is revealed.
 The contestant who does not receive a photo is thus eliminated from the competition.
 Sometimes the last two contestants are both eliminated; rarely, neither is eliminated.
 Multiple eliminations can also take place.

 In some versions of the show, contestants find out whether or not they will continue on in the competition in a completely random fashion.
 The contestants may be called forward in random order to find out whether or not they performed best during the week.
 The last two contestants are usually the worst performers.
 This format is followed by Denmark (cycle 4), the Netherlands (cycles 6–9) and Peru.

 In other cases, the models are each called back into the elimination room after deliberation.
 Upon being called back, they are either eliminated on the spot, declared safe, or they are asked to wait for their results.
 If the latter happens, the process is repeated with the remaining pool of contestants in danger.
 This elimination format has been followed by several versions of the show, most notably Austria (cycles 2–9), Germany and Denmark (cycles 2–3,5–6) along with two former versions; Croatia and Serbia.

 Episodes typically end with the image of the eliminated models fading away from a group shot of the remaining contestants.